yen-han/GradeCalculator/README.md

 Start building since Feb 17, 2022

 ## Purpose
 The program calculates GPA for a semester.
-With the given requirement to pass the course, it automatically calculates weighted mark for each lab/quizzes/assignment/test and remaining mark to pass the course.
+With the given requirement to pass the course, it automatically calculates weighted mark for each Weekly tasks/quizzes/assignment/test and remaining mark to pass the course.

 ## Features
 - Be able to track the best # quizzes/assignments that count for final grades.